nimh-sfim/rtcog/docs/source/custom_matcher.rst

 - ``_match(self, tr_data)``: **required**
-  This method performs the actual matching computation for the current TR and returns a 1D NumPy array of length Ntemplates containing the match scores for each template at the current TR.
+  This method performs the actual matching computation for the current TR.
+It must return a 1D NumPy array of length ``Ntemplates`` containing the match scores for each template at the current TR.

 During initalization, your matcher must: